AhhyeonC/Climate_data_analysis/Timeseries/README.md

 - Calculate moving average (running mean) with the window of 3-month.
 - Calculate anomalies.
 - Calculate ONI (The Oceanic Nino Index).
-- Plot line graph filling the area between two lines. (y1 = ONI, Y2 = X-axis)
+- Plot a line graph filling the area between two lines. (y1 = ONI, Y2 = X-axis)
 - Add text inside of the figure